OriHoch/datapackage-pipelines-metrics/README.md

 * (optional) `DPP_INFLUXDB_DB` - Name of the InfluxDB database to send the metrics to (default = dpp)
 * (optional) `DPP_INFLUXDB_ROWS_BATCH_SIZE` - how many rows to batch together to a single metric (default = 100)

-If the url variable is not set - the plugin will have no effect.
+If the `DPP_INFLUXDB_URL` environment variable is not set - the plugin will have no effect.

 There are 2 main ways to integrate this plugin into an existing Datapackage Pipelines installation, you can also combine them, depending on what you need